i3p9/MSI-Z97-Hackintosh-Opencore/README.md

 Basically everything working including iMessage, Facetime, Airdrop, Handoff, Continuity, iTunes DRM (not TV+), Apple Watch Unlocking, Intel Quicksync.
 USB is mapped properly, USB3/USB2 all ports are working.
 [Link to USBMap](https://github.com/i3p9/USBMap-MSI-Z97-Gaming5) (Modification to the mentioned USBMap: removed HS10 port to accomodate Fenvi t919 usb header).

 Sidecar doesn't work because the Processor/GPU doesn't support HEVC encode/decoding.
 It can be force enabled but the result is unuseable.
-If you really want to, use [SidecarFixUp](https://github.com/acidanthera/SidecarFixup).
+If you really want to, use [FeatureUnlock](https://github.com/acidanthera/FeatureUnlock).
+Note: FeatureUnlock is now enabled in the EFI to enable Universal Control and other features.